MicrosoftDocs/Viva/Viva/insights/advanced/analyst/templates/onboarding.md

 The report also includes the following features:

 * **Why it matters** interpretations – Get additional context and links to supporting research.
-* **Take action** recommendations – Discover opportunity areas and recommended actions for each section in the report
+* **Take action** recommendations – Discover opportunity areas and recommended actions for each section in the report.

 [!INCLUDE [Power BI tips and troubleshooting and Related topics](includes/powerbi-tips-related-topic.md)]